xerathyang/ros2_trt_pose_nano_jp44/README.md

 $ source install/local_setup.sh
 ```

-## Important: Forwarding Grapic Through
+## Important  *FOR SSH USER* : Forwarding Graphic Through

-If you are using ssh connecting, these command maybe required for GUI showing.
+If you encounter some error while using ssh connect, these command maybe required for GUI showing.

 - MoTTY X11 proxy: Unsupported authorisation protocol